 We accumulate external and certain internal costs incurred in the development of our products which can include a master copy of a book, video or other media, on our balance sheet.
-As of December 26, 2015, we had \$17.1 million in development costs on our balance sheet.
+As of December 31, 2016, we had \$12.2 million in development costs on our balance sheet.
 A majority of these costs are associated with science and reading curriculum businesses.
 The capitalized development costs are subsequently amortized into cost of revenues over the expected sales realization cycle of the products, which is typically five years.
-During short year 2015 we amortized development costs of \$5.3 million to expense.
+During fiscal 2016 we amortized development costs of \$7.5 million to expense.
 We continue to monitor the expected sales realization cycle for each product, and will adjust the remaining expected life of the development costs or recognize impairments, if warranted.
+In fiscal 2016 and fiscal 2015, we recorded write-downs of capitalized product development costs of \$1.3 million and \$3.8 million, respectively.

-Goodwill and Intangible Assets, and Long-Lived Assets
+Goodwill and Intangible Assets

-At December 26, 2015, intangible assets represented approximately 22% of our total assets.
-We review our goodwill and other indefinite life intangible assets for impairment annually, or more frequently if indicators of impairment exist.
+At December 31, 2016, intangible assets represented approximately 20% of our total assets.
+We review our goodwill intangible assets for impairment annually, or more frequently if indicators of impairment exist.
 A significant amount of judgment is involved in determining if an indicator of impairment has occurred.
 Such indicators may include, among others: a significant decline in our expected future cash flows; a sustained, significant decline in our stock price and market capitalization; a significant adverse change in legal factors or in the business climate; unanticipated competition; the testing for recoverability of a significant asset group within a reporting unit; and slower growth rates.
 Any adverse change in these factors could have a significant impact on the recoverability of these assets and could have a material impact on our consolidated financial statements.

-As it relates to goodwill and indefinite life intangible assets, we apply the impairment rules in accordance with FASB ASC Topic 350, "Intangibles-Goodwill and Other".
+As it relates to goodwill, we apply the impairment rules in accordance with FASB ASC Topic 350, "Intangibles-Goodwill and Other".
 As required by FASB ASC Topic 350, the recoverability of these assets is subject to a fair value assessment, which includes judgments regarding financial projections, including forecasted cash flows and discount rates, and comparable market values.
 As it relates to finite life intangible assets, we apply the impairment rules as required by FASB ASC Topic 360-10-15, "Impairment or Disposal of Long-Lived Assets" which also requires significant judgments related to the expected future cash flows attributable to the primary asset.
 Key assumptions used in the impairment analysis include, but are not limited to, expected future cash flows, business plan projections, revenue growth rates, and the discount rate utilized for discounting such cash flows.
 The impact of modifying any of these assumptions can have a significant impact on the estimate of fair value and thus the estimated recoverability, or impairment, if any, of the asset.